Revised: February 2018

-Since 2008 few MiGs (so far, until Summer 2010, I've notice only two) were lightly modernized in Lviv LDARZ to so called MiG-29MU1 standard, incl. satellite navigation systems SN-3307.
+Since 2008 few MiGs (until Summer 2010 only two #11 and #29) were slightly modernized in Lviv LDARZ to so called MiG-29MU1 standard, incl. satellite navigation systems SN-3307.
 A little cupola on spine it's a part of the satellite navigation and targeting system - a visual sign of MU1 upgrade.
 Engines RD-33 are overhauled in Луцький ремонтний завод «МОТОР» (Repair Plant "ENGINE") in Lutsk.

 How many MiGs overhauled between 2012 and 2017 were upgraded to MU1 standard?
 No precise information: up to ten?

 Since 2012 Ukrainian MiGs are painted in new scheme - so called digital camouflage.
 Lower surfaces are greyblue, upper in four colours (five different colours in total).

 MiG-29UB, Ukraine 2012.
 Drawing is a little schematic and only from one side, because for me it was definitively too many small squares!